yashalaf/Customer-Segmentation-Using-Unsupervised-Learning/README.md

 | `Annual Income (k$)` | Annual income of the customer, in thousands of dollars |
 | `Spending Score (1-100)` | Score assigned by the mall based on customer behavior and spending nature |

-No missing values or duplicate rows were found. `Education` and `Marital Status` were cleaned and explored during EDA for demographic context but were **not** used as core clustering features, since the task's stated focus is "spending habits" best captured by `Annual Income` and `Spending Score`.
+No missing values or duplicate rows were found. `Education` and `Marital Status` were cleaned and explored during EDA for demographic context but were **not** used as core clustering features, since the task's stated focus is "spending habits," best captured by `Annual Income` and `Spending Score`.

 ## 4. Technical Approach